jonathan401/gulp4_starter/README.md

 # Gulp Starter 4

-## my personal gulp 4 config setup
+my personal gulp 4 config setup

 ## starting the project

+- run `git clone git@github.com:jonathan401/gulp4_starter.git` to download the repo to your local machine
 - run `npm install` or `yarn install` to install `devdependencies`
 - run `gulp` to start the project, A `dist` folder is automatically created